zendesk/redux-api-status/docs/actions.md

 ## cancel(ref, payload = {}, meta = {})
   - status for the given ref will be set to null
   - resets failed count back to 0
-  - cancels any optimistic updates for the given ref

 ## trackApi(ref, promise) [thunk]
 This action handles the whole life cycle of an api request.